SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 There are bus stops pretty close to all 3 of these wineries.
 So getting to any one of them and then returning from any one of them is fairly easy.
 However, getting between them is much more of a hassle.
 And calling for a taxi can be a long wait, if they come at all.
-If you wanted to visit more than one winery it’s best to do a tour or to hire a driver for the day.
+If you want to visit more than one winery I would do a tour or hire a driver for the day.

 3. Great Info